 TG: It seems like it’s not a matter of being right.
 It’s literally just the practice of doing it.

 MT: That’s very perceptive and I agree.
-For me it’s almost like the zero-dark-30 thing.
+For me, it’s almost like the zero-dark-30 thing.
 It really is.
 They (soldiers) don’t know if they’re coming back but they practice their butts off and they give it 150%--and they are aware.
 They also know they have to play their part in the end game and probably will never get credit for it.
-I love soldiers because I was raised by an officer and I come from that ethic.
-If I were to say there’s one ethic that would be it for me.
+I love soldiers because I was raised by an officer and I come from that work ethic.
+If I were to say there’s one ethic, that would be it for me.